 James Wild, B.S.
 Arch ’95, M.Arch ’97

-James Wild is an architect in Gensler’s Chicago office with more than 25 years of diverse industry experience in architecture, design, and project management.
+James Wild is the principal and founder of Gridwerk Architecture, with more than 25 years of diverse industry experience in architecture, design, and project management.
 He has worked and collaborated with notable firms on projects ranging from commercial, retail, and corporate interiors to larger core and shell and adaptive reuse projects, seeing numerous significant projects from design concept through construction for clients including theMART, Haworth, and Glassdoor.

 James approaches each project with a sense of artistic pragmatism, seizing each as an opportunity to create something new that balances art, design, and technology.
 His work has been published in Interior Design, The Architect’s Newspaper, and Architectural Record, among others, and has been recognized through awards from national and local AIA chapters.
 James earned a Bachelor of Science and Master of Architecture from University of Michigan A. Alfred Taubman College of Architecture and Urban Planning.